top of page

 SCENE 1

-B: For years you may try - yet, believe me - a sigh, sans significant future prospects, will never obtain Coquette – is she French? – be damned – rascally language – claimed my Sire – a Gallant of the first order (pouts)
+B: For years you may try - yet, believe me - a sigh, sans significant future prospects, will never obtain Coquette (starts) - Coquette? - is she French? - be damned - rascally language - claimed my Sire - a Gallante of the first order

-JP: What? – she is a player – she seems to believe my homage a debt
+JP: She seems to believe my homage a debt!

-JP: Gentleman do not behave in such a manner – Elizabeth would never be able to find a husband if I behaved like a London lobby lounger
+JP: Middling gentleman do not behave in such a manner Byron - Elizabeth would never be able to find a husband if I behaved like a London lobby lounger

-B: You’ll get over that - now - at first she may frown in a pet - but leave her awhile - she shortly will smile – and then, OONS!! - you may kiss your Coquette
+B: You’ll get over that - now - at first she may frown in a pet - but leave her awhile - she shortly will smile - and then, by the larkins! - you may kiss your Coquette

 JP: I remain unconvinced that any of the sex, no matter how fair, could so readily have faith in such manoeuvres